deadghost/ssh-crate/README.md

 The ssh crate provides a `server-spec` function that returns a server-spec.
 This server spec will install and run the ssh server (not the dashboard).
 You pass a map of options to configure ssh.
-The `:config` value should be a form that will be output as the
+The `:sshd-config` value should be a form that will be output as the
 [ssh configuration](http://ssh.io/howto.html).